-In McLean v.
-Arkansas20 Judge Overton found that "creation science" failed to qualify as a scientific theory because it did not meet a definition of science offered by philosopher of science Michael Ruse, who was called as an expert witness by the ACLU.
+offered by philosopher of science Michael Ruse, who was called as an expert witness by the ACLU.
 Ruse asserted that, to be scientific, a theory or explanation must be:

-- guided by natural law; (1)
+- (1) guided by natural law;

-- explanatory by reference to natural law; (2)
+- (2) explanatory by reference to natural law;

-- testable against the empirical world; (3)
+- (3) testable against the empirical world;

-- tentative in its conclusions; and (4)
+- (4) tentative in its conclusions; and

-- falsifiable (5)
+- (5) falsifiable

-Although leading philosophers of science (and even Ruse himself) subsequently repudiated Ruse's definition of science, 21 his criteria have been used as the basis for an exclusionary principle known as "methodological naturalism," which asserts that to be scientific a theory must limit itself to material causes, and thus exclude from consideration any intelligent cause.
+Although leading philosophers of science (and even Ruse himself) subsequently repudiated Ruse's definition of science,25 his criteria have been used as the basis for an exclusionary principle known as "methodological naturalism," which asserts that to be scientific a theory must limit itself to material causes, and thus exclude from consideration any intelligent cause.
 This convention has been offered to disqualify not only creation science but also the theory of intelligent design.